 Relationships Between Men and Women

 One day every young girl grows up and finds her true love, a good man, and an exclusive relationship ensues.
 The couple becomes entangled and sometimes will marry.
 Suddenly the man’s responsibilities and demands skyrocket.
 Some men undoubtedly love the challenges of manhood and they experience a certain male pride when they assume responsibility for looking after a woman for the rest of her life.
 But for others, the burden of living up to an idealized version of manhood often leads to great stress and intense feelings of shame, anxiety, depression, and in extreme cases, suicide.[v]
-These marital burdens have created an escape phenomena for many men.
+These marital burdens have created an escape phenomenon for many men.

 Women often try to control their man by slapping, hitting, and throwing him out of their homes.
 Oddly, society and even many men seem to approve of this abuse.
 In fact, some of us do not seem to care if loving a woman is dangerous.
 It seems that for many females, the fear of male domination echoes incessantly inside their heads.
 To dodge male authority, women go on the offensive and begin subjugating and manipulating men to ensure that they won’t be oppressed.